Diamond Sunrise

 The Inner Order is where Diamond Sunrise transitions from a school to an order.
 Members at this level are practitioners with genuine skill and responsibility to the community.

-Entry: Completion of the Outer School (achieving Wanderer status), recommendation by Circle facilitator, approval by the Council of Guides (or Founder), and the Initiation Ceremony.
+Entry: Completion of the Outer School (achieving Postulant status), recommendation by Circle facilitator, approval by the Inner Council (or Founder), and the Initiation Ceremony.

 Level 1: Neophyte